nori1700pm/ESD_FoodDelivery/README.md

 ### Customer Test Account (If required)
 > **Note:** This is a test account for feature demonstration purposes only.
-> To test the email functionality, please sign up using your own email address.
+> To test the email functionality for customer account,
+> please sign up using your own email address.

 - **Email:** `changeadvisoryboard.esm.g10@gmail.com`
 - **Password:** `123123`